nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <img src="../1.
 Programming Fundamentals/images/hardware.png">

-As mentioned earlier, a type indicates both a size and an interpretation.
-The figure above shows you the now-familiar figure with code and its conceptual representation.
-For this module, we will add a third column, showing you the underlying representation at the hardware level.
-When you declare a variable x of type int, you should think about this conceptually as a box called x with a value 42 inside.
+As mentioned earlier, a _type_ indicates both a size and an interpretation.
+In the figure above, when you declare a variable x of type _int_, you should think about this conceptually as a box called x with a value 42 inside.
 But at a hardware level, the type int means that you have allocated 32 bits dedicated to this variable, and you have chosen for these bits to be interpreted as an integer number in order to yield the value 42.

 __Hexadecimal:__